mismailzz/VMware-ESXi-Guest-VMs-Patching/README.md

-This is the test file
+vSmooth is in the development stage.
-The new line added